 The input port through which the block accepts a single dimensional array of values to write to the slave device.

 Port_1 — Output port to read data from SPI slave device

 Output port from which the block receives data from SPI slave device.

 Enter the pin number on the Arduino board to which the SPI slave device is connected.
 The SPI master pulls the SS pin of the selected slave to a low (0) value to start the communication.
-See Pin Mapping on Arduino Blocks to know the SS pin restriction with different Arduino boards.
+See Pin Mapping for Arduino Timer Independent Blocks to know the SS pin restriction with different Arduino boards.

 Introduced in R2016b